-We want you, our Grab customers, to know that we hear you, and we’re here to answer your questions as best we can.
-In this first instalment of a monthly #AskGrab series, we tackle your top questions about pricing on Grab’s ride-hailing platform.
+We want you, our Grab consumers, to know that we hear you, and we’re here to answer your questions as best we can.
+In this first instalment of a monthly #AskGrab series, we tackle your top questions about pricing on Grab’s mobility services.

 One of the biggest challenges when it comes to pricing is balancing the opposite expectations of passengers (lowest fares, fastest allocation and low wait times) and drivers (maximum earnings).
 Our role is to find the right price point, at any one place and time, for both sides.
 We hope this blog post explains how our pricing works better.

 Q: Why have fares in Singapore increased compared to the beginning of the year?

 As commuters ourselves, we share the pain of some passengers who have experienced higher fares since the Uber acquisition on March 26.
 We want to assure you that we have not changed our pricing structure since January 2018.
 Our base fare has remained at $2.50, with a $0.50 per km and $0.16 per minute rate.
 We always publish our fare table: https://www.grab.com/sg/justgrab/.

 As we have not changed our pricing structure, to figure out what is causing price changes, we dived into the stats and realised that commuting patterns have changed as more ex-Uber passengers in Singapore started using Grab.
 The demand-supply balance has shifted in different neighbourhoods.
 About 50% of routes did see median fares increase, while the other 50% of routes had a decrease in median fares.

 Q: Why are Grab’s fares sometimes higher than taxi fares?